-First Person Press Release for Gerry O'Sullivan by Edinburgh PR Agency, Holyrood Partnership.
+First Person Press Release for Gerry O'Sullivan by Edinburgh PR Agency, Holyrood PR.
 Bield's retiring chair praises their staff.

->

-> Tuesday, November 22nd, 2016
+Tuesday, November 22nd, 2016

 ANYONE with a connection to the care and housing sector can benefit from making time to bond with care-users, family and staff as the industry faces its tough challenges, says Bield’s retiring Chair.
 Gerry O’Sullivan, who has stepped down after completing his five year term, said the greatest enjoyment of his role was the chance to interact with everyone involved in providing high quality care to older people in Scotland.
 And he – as he looks back on a successful period at the helm of Bield –believes there are great benefits to be had by management staff being more visible and increasingly looking to leave their offices to get out to see their staff and customers personally.

 “Perhaps the most obvious part of the work of any Board or Committee is the image of members sitting round the table, poring over strategies, plans and budgets.
 While this is vital, it is only part of the picture.

 “Over the years, visiting Bield’s housing developments and care homes for myself, and seeing the commitment, enthusiasm and passion of our tremendous staff – who provide great service, in sometimes challenging circumstances – has been enormously rewarding.